-The Bethanienturm, built at the turn of the 20th Century to accommodate the area’s growing population, suffered severe damage during World War II with only the handsome 65-meter tower (and original bells) escaping.
-The structure was sold to a Berlin architect in 2007 but it seems nothing has yet been decided about its future incarnation.
+The Bethanienturm, built at the turn of the twentieth century to accommodate the area’s growing population, suffered severe damage during World War II with only the handsome 65-meter tower (and original bells) escaping.
+The structure was sold to a Berlin architect in 2007 and is currently being transformed into residential living space.

 East of here lies the bustling Berliner Allee, the area’s main artery and the heart of the original village.
 At the junction with Liebermannstrasse, a modest plaque marks the location of the Filmstadt Weißensee, and around the corner is the pocket-sized Joe May Platz, named after the director and film pioneer whose studios once stood here.

 Number 185 Berliner Allee is the lakeside house in which dramatist Bertolt Brecht and his wife Helene Weigel lived between 1949 and 1953.
 The house, like the row of abandoned shops alongside it, is rather run down; only the inscription ‘Brecht Haus Weissensee’ above the entrance gives any indication as to its illustrious one-time occupants.